Official Documents

 1. Manage all social media accounts, posting event notices and relevant information and responding to messages

-2. Work with the Vice Presidents to generate interest in events, create event pages, and facilitate any other social media-related tasks
+4. Work with officers to generate interest in events, create event pages, and facilitate any other social media-related tasks

 ARTICLE VI— Meetings